-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 6 - School Climate: Students responding positively to "I feel emotionally safe at school" on student survey All students: 87% Asian students: 89% Hispanic or Latino students: 85% Two or more races students: 88% White students: 90% English Learners: 90% Socioeconomically Disadvantaged students: 88% Students with disabilities: 92% Baseline data from: SY 2020-21 All students: 86% Asian students: 88% Hispanic or Latino students: 89% Two or more races students: 77% White students: 84% English Learners: 90% Socioeconomically Disadvantaged students: 85% Students with disabilities: 81% Data from: SY 2021- 22 All students: 92% Asian students: 92% Hispanic or Latino students: 92% Two or more races students: 92% White students: 92% English Learners: 92% Socioeconomically Disadvantaged students: 92% Students with disabilities: 92% Priority 6 - School Climate: Faculty members responding positively to "I feel physically safe at school" on faculty survey 91% Baseline data from: SY 2018-19 Due to the timing of teacher contract negotiations, we were unable to do a faculty survey in SY22 95% Priority 6 - School Climate: Faculty members responding positively to "I feel emotionally safe at school" on faculty survey 83% Baseline data from: SY 2018-19 Due to the timing of teacher contract negotiations, we were unable to do a faculty survey in SY22 90%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 6 - School Climate: Students responding positively to "I feel emotionally safe at school" on student survey All students: 87% Asian students: 89% Hispanic or Latino students: 85% Two or more races students: 88% White students: 90% English Learners: 90% Socioeconomically Disadvantaged students: 88% Students with disabilities: 92% Baseline data from: SY 2020-21 All students: 86% Asian students: 88% Hispanic or Latino students: 89% Two or more races students: 77% White students: 84% English Learners: 90% Socioeconomically Disadvantaged students: 85% Students with disabilities: 81% Data from: SY 2021- 22 All students: 85% Asian students: 88% Hispanic or Latino students: 89% Two or more races students: 78% White students: 81% English Learners: 89% Socioeconomically Disadvantaged students: 85% Students with disabilities: 79% Data from: SY 2022- 23 All students: 92% Asian students: 92% Hispanic or Latino students: 92% Two or more races students: 92% White students: 92% English Learners: 92% Socioeconomically Disadvantaged students: 92% Students with disabilities: 92% Priority 6 - School Climate: Faculty members responding positively to "I feel physically safe at school" on faculty survey 91% Baseline data from: SY 2018-19 Due to the timing of teacher contract negotiations, we were unable to do a faculty survey in SY22 Due to the timing of the teacher survey, data will not be available before the June board approval 95% Priority 6 - School Climate: Faculty members responding positively to "I feel emotionally safe at school" on faculty survey 83% Baseline data from: SY 2018-19 Due to the timing of teacher contract negotiations, we were unable to do a faculty survey in SY22 Due to the timing of the teacher survey, data will not be available before the June board approval 90% ction # Title Description Total Funds Contributing 3.1 Community Engagement Team Summit schools have a Community Engagement Manager that supports family engagement, parent leadership development, and communications with families.
+Communications with families includes the parent portal website, social media, family newsletters, translation costs, robocalls and robo text systems.
+This team is focused on developing practices and tools that promote culturally responsive family communication and engagement efforts.
+Once a year, the Community Engagement team will administer a parent survey to all parents, then analyze and share results so that the School can respond to needs.
+The Community Engagement Team also supports School Leaders in holding LCAP Stakeholder Engagement sessions.
+Site-based Community Engagement Managers are trained and supported by a small team housed within the Charter Management Organization. \$18,345.00 Yes 3.2 Dean of Culture & Instruction A Dean of Culture and Instruction has been added to the faculty and will continue to lead and support a positive school-wide culture and climate.
+The Dean coaches teachers on creating a positive classroom environment and works directly with students and families to respond to unproductive behaviors. \$126,287.00 Yes 3.3 Mentor Meetings and Family Access to At the beginning of the year, mentors meet with every student & family to review and set annual goals.
+Throughout the year, mentors will \$30,008.00 Yes

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1 - Basic: Facilities in good repair Yes Baseline data from: SY 2020-21 Yes Data from: SY 2021- 22 Yes
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1 - Basic: Facilities in good repair Yes Baseline data from: SY 2020-21 Yes Data from: SY 2021- 22 Yes Data from: SY 2022- 23 Yes